Whither Radio

 You're at: https://57296.neocities.org/radio.htm

-page will be on the downloading of MP3 PODcast files (music or "talk radio"
+The emphasis on this page will be on the downloading of MP3 PODcast files (music or "talk radio" programs) --the content of which can then be woven into your life --as time and interruptions permit.

 ** The annoyance of paywalls around mainstream Internet news sources (NYT, Washington Post) has (IMO) contributed to the growing impact of (unpaywalled) PODcasts on our assorted grips on reality, events and developments.
-MP3s can be played privately into your ear, using a smart phone or a compact MP3 player, while making ample use of the pause button as you weave a newscast or talk show into your busy life.
-This works great when executing simple tasks like mowing grass, loading the dishwasher, vacuuming (using minus 38dB hearing protection muffs or ANL headphones, of course).

-* Downloading PODcast MP3s makes infinitely more sense than tuning or streaming the same programs "live" --if the downloads are freely available.
+* Again: Downloading PODcast MP3s makes infinitely more sense than tuning or streaming the same programs "live" --if the downloads are freely available.

 * It's my understanding that including an AM tuner in a compact device is not only difficult, due to the need of a bulky "loop stick antenna", but that the loop stick's directional pickup, plus an AM radio's inherent vulnerability to internal/external noise and hum, are simply unacceptable in a mobile device.
 (Car radios use a large, external, non-directional antenna, perhaps built into the windshield.)